-- When the alarm system is capable to eliciting a response by police, fire, or medical personnel.
+- When the alarm system is capable to eliciting a response by police personnel.

-The alarm owner or occupant of a building serviced by an alarm will be notified of a false alarm either in person by responding police or fire personnel, written notice, or regular mail.
-If the fine has not been received within 30 days of notice and there is no appeal pending on the validity of the alarm, the Police or Fire Chief may initiate the no-response or disconnect process and may also initiate the enforcement of penalties.
+The alarm owner or occupant of a building serviced by an alarm will be notified of a false alarm either in person by responding police personnel, written notice, or regular mail.
+If the fine has not been received within 30 days of notice and there is no appeal pending on the validity of the alarm, the police may initiate the no-response or disconnect process and may also initiate the enforcement of penalties.

-The Police or Fire Chief has the right to waive any or all false alarm assessments if he or she determines it to be in the best interest of the Town of Bedford.
+The Police Chief has the right to waive any or all false alarm assessments if he or she determines it to be in the best interest of the Town of Bedford.

-The Police or Fire Chief may order no-response and/or disconnect after six false alarms in a calendar year or failure to pay a fine within 30 days.
-The Police or Fire Chief will advise the alarm user that there may be no emergency response, if serviced by a central alarm company or the Town of Bedford may disconnect the alarm system if interconnected to the Bedford Emergency Dispatch.
-If a disconnect or no-response is initiated, reinstatement can be made by the Fire or Police Chief upon payment of fines or penalties and/or a finding that a reasonable effort has been made to correct the false alarms.
+The Police Chief may order no-response and/or disconnect after six false alarms in a calendar year or failure to pay a fine within 30 days.
+The Police Chief will advise the alarm user that there may be no emergency response, if serviced by a central alarm company, or the Town of Bedford may disconnect the alarm system if interconnected to the Bedford Emergency Dispatch.
+If a disconnect or no-response is initiated, reinstatement can be made by the Police Chief upon payment of fines or penalties and/or a finding that a reasonable effort has been made to correct the false alarms.

-The Police or Fire Chief may also order an alarm disconnect or no emergency response for any other reason deemed in the best interest of the Town and public safety.
+The Police Chief may also order an alarm disconnect or no emergency response for any other reason deemed in the best interest of the Town and public safety.